Learning to Compose Representations of Different Encoder Layers towards Improving Compositional Generalization: Analysis

-To further illustrate the reasonableness of keys, values entanglement problem we proposed and understand how \textsc{CompoSition} alleviates it, we visualize the learned composition weights of \textsc{CompoSition}.\footnote{We only use collected representations outputted by Equation~\ref{eq6} for brevity.} Specifically, we train \textsc{CompoSition} on CoGnition and then extract $W_{k}^{i}, W_{v}^{i}$ (see Section~\ref{sec:plc}) to visualize them.
-Ideally, \textsc{CompoSition} should generate different source keys and values representations for each decoder layer.
-In other words, each key or value of different decoder layers should pay different attention weights to different encoder layers’ information.
-As shown in Figure~\ref{fig:fig4}, the learned composition weights are mutually distinct for keys and values of different decoder layers, which implies \textsc{CompoSition} learns different dynamic composition modes for keys and values of every decoder layer respectively.
+To further illustrate the reasonableness of keys, values entanglement problem and understand how \textsc{CompoSition} alleviates it, we visualize the learned composition weights of \textsc{CompoSition} after normalized.\footnote{We only use representations outputted by Eq.~\ref{eq6} for brevity.} Specifically, we train \textsc{CompoSition} on CoGnition and then extract $W_{k}^{i}, W_{v}^{i}$ (see Section~\ref{sec:plc}) to visualize them.
+Ideally, each key or value of different decoder layers should pay different attention weights to different encoder layers’ information.
+As shown in Figure~\ref{fig:fig4}, the learned composition weights (after normalized) are mutually distinct for keys and values of different decoder layers, which implies \textsc{CompoSition} learns different dynamic composition modes for keys and values of every decoder layer respectively.
 In addition, it also indicates the reasonableness of keys, values entanglement problem we proposed, since keys and values of different decoder layers utilize more than just the information of the encoder topmost layer.

-We also visualize the hidden states for Transformer and \textsc{CompoSition} to support the above conclusion.
-Specifically, we train both models on CoGnition and test on three randomly selected examples of CG-test set.
-Then, we extract the hidden states of source keys and values passing into the 1st, 4th, and 6th decoder layer\footnote{For Transformer, the same source representation is used to predict all target symbols. so, we only visualize it once.} and use Principal Component Analysis~\cite{bro2014principal} (PCA) to visualize them.
-As shown in Figure~\ref{fig:fig5}, \textsc{CompoSition} obtains different keys and values representations for different decoder layers, which is in contrast to the Transformer.
-It suggests that keys, values entanglement problem indeed exists.
+More importantly, it also emphasizes our method provides an effective composition of syntactic and semantic information, i.e., a specific combination for a particular task.
+To further demonstrate it, we also provide a toy experiment in Appendix~\ref{sec:appacssi}.